Agency 15: Audit

 Audit automation as done in the community utilizes advanced data analytics that additionally buttresses the soundness of decisions made by entities, such as business associates, community agencies, and the businesses themselves since the information at their disposal is not only complete and accurate, but also free of any bias.
 In ordinally audit processes, auditors examine samples to make informed guesses about the health and correctness of data.
 With automation, however, it is possible to test entire data sets, making the information far superior in quality.

 The system is intended to minimize the need for contractors working as auditors to assist participants and agencies.
 While businesses and agencies still have to pay to use the automated audit system, the costs and less than hiring an auditor, with additional savings in time and convenience.
 Minimizing costs as overhead will make the community more efficient as an economic unit.
 The system, therefore, aspires to tackle all audit issues that agencies and businesses have.
 Contractors and operational presidencies constantly monitor the system’s ability to handle current and anticipated audit issues.
-Where improvement can be had, they recommend adjustments to the executive presidency.
+Where improvement can be had, they recommend adjustments to the agency presidency.

 Contractors